Usage

 from the remote switch.
 The most plausible explanation for

-available solution to work-around this problem.
+available solution to work around this problem.
 If you are

-1 on each interface instead.
+each interface instead.

 VLAN 1 or enable promiscuous mode manually on the interface.